lmangani/ClickHeus/README.md

 -------------

 #### Example

+##### Configuration
 The following example illustrates mapping of `clickhouse` query columns to metric labels and values.

-##### Configuration
-Configuring an emitter requires the following steps using the included `config.js` file:
+Configuring an emitter requires the following steps through the included `config.js` file:

 ###### 1: Define a Metrics Bucket
 Using the `prom_metrics` array, define and name new `bucket` and its definitions.
 Type can be `gauge` or `histogram`